kiranvk-code/PHP-Dev-Env/README.md

 ## Note

 - Commissioning your PHP Codespace might take a few minutes.
 Please be patient as the environment is being set up.

----

-This content should provide a clear and comprehensive guide for your students to follow in order to create new PHP files, start the Apache web server, and access the output of their PHP files in a browser within the GitHub Codespace environment.